 If you are in Multi Symbols mode, you will use profitable orders to partially close the order at a loss, using the strategy defined in Multi Symbols mode.

-If you are using each symbol separately, you will use profitable orders to partially close the order at a loss, using the strategy defined in Grid or Single Order mode.
+If you are in Multi Symbols mode, but are using each symbol separately, you will use profitable orders to partially close the order at a loss, using the strategy defined in Grid or Single Order mode.

 You can define several blocks to stop opening orders, according to the drawdown, number of orders, lots, time, etc.